fsvreddit/bot-bouncer/README.md

 ## Next version (this may show as installable, but 1.1.1 is the current live version)

-* Changes to support operations on r/BotBouncer, no user-facing changes.
+* Changes to support operations on r/BotBouncer
+* Add evaluator for affiliate spam

 ## v1.1